alexgaas/agg/README.md

 ---
 # Distributed aggregation
-One machine is having shared memory, which can be used by N threads.
-If we need to manage data on different machines, we do not have any shared memory.
+While a single machine supports shared memory for N threads, managing data across different machines poses a challenge due to the absence of shared memory.
 As outcome:

-- there is no option to use work-stealing algorithm
+- There is no option to use work-stealing algorithm.
-- data will be transferred by network
+- Data will be transferred over network.

 ## Baseline (trivial way)

-Let's send intermediate results to server initiator of query from data nodes (clients).
-Sequentially put all results to one hash table.
+Let's send intermediate results from data nodes (clients) to the query's server initiator.
+Sequentially, aggregating all results into a single hash table.
 #### Pros:
-+ simple
++ Simple.
-+ good scalability with small cardinality of group by
++ Good scalability with small cardinality of group by.
 #### Cons:
-- no scalability with big cardinality
+- No scalability with big cardinality.
-- you need to get as much memory as much data coming from data nodes (in fact you need memory of all transferred data)
+- You need to get as much memory as much data coming from data nodes (in fact you need memory of all transferred data).
 #### Example
 See example in `golang/dist-group/baseline/`

 ## Ordered merge

-Let's send intermediate results to server initiator of query from data nodes in *defined order* (that means data must be sorted out on data nodes same and known by server initiator algorithm).
+Lets transmission of intermediate results from data nodes to the query's server initiator in a predefined order (that means data must be sorted out on data nodes same and known by server initiator algorithm).
-Then we can pull them in parallel by some chunks to server and merge sorted threads.
+Subsequently, parallel retrieval of sorted chunks to the server allows for efficient merging of sorted threads.
 #### Pros:
-+ simple
++ Simple.
-+ you spend O(1) memory on merge
++ You spend O(1) memory on merge.
 #### Cons:
-- merge (aggregation itself) is sequential so no scalability with big cardinality of keys
+- Merge (aggregation itself) is sequential, so no scalability with big cardinality of keys.
-- merge of sorted thread in heap is slow itself
+- The merging of sorted threads in a heap exhibits inherent slowness.
-- you need sort out data on servers or use fancy algorithms (robinhood tables)
+- You need sort out data on servers or use fancy algorithms such as Robinhood tables.
 #### Example
 See example in `golang/dist-group/ordered-merge/`

 ## Partitioned merge

-Let's send intermediate results to server initiator of query from data nodes divided by separate consistent buckets-partitions in conformed order.
+Proposing the transmission of intermediate results from data nodes to the query's server initiator, divided by separate and consistent buckets or partitions in a predefined order.
-As result, we can merge by one or few buckets in parallel.
+This approach allows for parallel merging of one or a few buckets, streamlining the process.
 #### Pros:
 + We spend `num_bucket` less memory, then size of result.
 We can merge by one partition or 16 in parallel depends on our memory strategy.
 + As outcome of first ^ - we can easily make parallel merge of N buckets - that have great scalability.
 #### Cons:
 - Phase 2 not scaling by servers in network.
-Merge happens only on one server initiator of query
+Merge happens only on one server initiator of query.
 #### Example
 See example in `golang/dist-group/partitioned_merge/`

 ## Reshuffle + Partitioned merge

-We have to scale phase of merge between servers not just by cores of one server initiator.
+To achieve scalability, it's crucial to scale the merge phase across servers, not limited to the cores of a single server initiator:

-On the data nodes, we obtain intermediate results in the form of partitions.
+At the data nodes, intermediate results are acquired in the form of partitions.
-These partitions are then transferred between nodes in a way that ensures each node receives different partitions, ensuring that the partitioned data remains unique per node.

-Then we can use N servers-initiators to merge data in parallel (plus each server can use M cores additionally).
+These partitions are subsequently transferred between nodes in such a manner that each node receives distinct partitions, preserving the uniqueness of partitioned data per node.
+Following this, N server initiators can be employed to merge data in parallel, with the additional flexibility of each server utilizing M cores.
 #### Pros:
-+ Great scalability distributed between N machines in the network
++ Great scalability distributed between N machines in the network.
-+ Since data not overlap each other by buckets we can just a store data locally on nodes and have result as distributed table on the cluster
++ Given the absence of data overlap between buckets, storing data locally on nodes becomes feasible.
+This approach allows for the creation of a distributed table across the cluster, eliminating the need for extensive data transfer between nodes.
 #### Cons:
-- Complex coordination between data nodes
+- Complex coordination between data nodes.
 #### Example
 In progress...